How to pay off student loans faster: 10 tips

 Talking with an expert could help you figure out whether a program is right for you and help ensure you stay eligible.

 10. Consider consolidating or refinancing

 Depending on the type and mix of student loans you have, you could consider ways to consolidate or refinance them.
 Those options might make it simpler to manage your debt by combining them into a single loan with one servicer or lender.
 It might also give you a chance to lower your interest rate.

-There’s no “best way” to pay off student loans.
-But there are lots of different ways.
-Some might come with drawbacks as well as benefits, so it’s important to consider everything.
-But once you find something that’s right for you, it could help you build for the future.
+There’s no best way to pay off student loans, but there are lots of different ways.
+Once you find something that’s right for you, it could help you build for the future.